TimmaLabs/NetsExample/docs/deployment-checklist.md

 The terminal is running an old software version.
 Update the terminal ([see above](#how-do-i-update-the-version-of-the-payment-terminal-software)).

 ### The customer does not want the merchant receipt to be printed automatically (iCT250).
 What to do?

+Make sure power is turned on the terminal, swipe the merchant card on the terminal and select (from `Main menu / Adminmeny / Kauppiasmenu`):

 `6.
 Parameters / Kommunikation` -> `1.
 Other / Ändra` -> `1.
 Function` -> `Always Copy = No`